scalableminds/blosc-java/README.md

 # blosc-java

-A cross-platform JNI-based wrapper around the [c-blosc](https://github.com/Blosc/c-blosc) library.
+A stateless, cross-platform, JNI-based wrapper around the [c-blosc](https://github.com/Blosc/c-blosc) library.

 The packaged JARs contain binaries for Windows, Mac OS (x86_64 only) and Linux.